dwmkerr/angular-memory-leaks/article/README.md

 {<3>}![Timeline Sawtooth](/content/images/2015/03/TimelineSawtooth.png)

-Here we see that we use more and more memory, up until the point that Chrome garbage collects, then go back to where we started.
+Here we see that we use more and more memory, up until the point that Chrome garbage collects, then goes back to where we started.
 This is repeated again and again.
 This is a good sign - when Chrome garbage collects we go back to the same place we started, a strong indication we are not leaking much memory.

 If we are doing some work which simply needs more and more memory, and we don't release it, we would expect to see steps instead<sup><a href="#fn4" id="ref4">4</a></sup>: